 b) Support the axle with a suitable hydraulic floor jack at the recommended jacking points.
+Make sure that the measurement between the air spring mounting plates is greater than the normal clearance (normal ride height).

 - c) Remove wheel. - 2.
 Exhaust compressed air from accessory air tank by opening drain cock under reservoir. - 3.
 Disconnect the height control valve link and pull down the overtravel lever to ensure all air is exhausted from air springs.